 Encourage local businesses to source sweatshop-free products.
 Work with your coworkers to ensure that the company t-shirts are sweat-free.
 Work with members of your faith community to develop a sweatshop-free purchasing policy.
 If you are a student or affiliated with a university, demand that your institution buy items such as uniforms, sporting equipment, and other goods from companies that monitor conditions along the supply chain and guard against employee abuse at all stages of production.

-6. Use shareholder clout
+6. Use shareholder clout to end sweatshops

 If you own stock in individual companies, check the proxy ballots that you get in the mail and be sure to vote in support of any shareholder resolutions that require the company to improve its labor policies.